joecupano/AIdiot/INSTALL.md

 This will verify:
 - ✅ All Python packages are installed
 - ✅ Ollama is running and accessible
-- ✅ Mistral 7B model is available
+- ✅ Default LLM backend is available (Mistral 7B or configured alternative)
 - ✅ Document processor works
 - ✅ RAG system initializes correctly